goyal-shivam/EarthExplorer-Downloader/README.md

    b) ERROR_LOG - path of file which will be used as error log by the project
    c) RESUME_LOG - path of file where the path and row info of currently downloaded file will be stored

+   Files included in this repo contain example of the format in which you have to enter data into these files.
+Make sure to enter data in the same format as given in the example

 3. Execute the create_data_dict.py file.
 4. Open earthexplorer/spiders directory and run scrapy crawl data_downloader